IdiosyncraticDragon/Reading-Notes/PRML_Note.md

 - prior probability p(a) is the probability available before we observe the identity of a.
 - posterior probability p(a|f) of a is the probability obtained after we have observed f.
 - the average value of a some function f(x) under a probability distribution p(x) is called the expection of f(x).
+- likelihood function p(D|w) is evaluated for the observed data set D and can be viewed as a function of the parameter vector w.
+It expresses how probable the observed data set is for different settings of the parameter vector w.

 - The maximum of a distribution is known as its mode.
 For Gaussian, the mode coincides with the mean.
 - Data points that are drawn independently from the same distribution are said to be independent and identically distributed, which is often abbreviated to i.i.d